 Special Thanks to the Judging Panel

-A special thanks to our EAS faculty judging coordinator, Dr. Daniel Hauptvogel, and the distinguished panel of 25 EAS faculty and industry judges who volunteered their time and expertise to judge the student oral presentations.
+A special thanks to our EAS faculty judging coordinator, Dr. Daniel Hauptvogel, and the distinguished panel of 19 EAS faculty, alumni and industry judges who volunteered their time and expertise to judge the student oral presentations.

 Yingcai Zheng, William Sager, Emily Beverly, Peter Copeland, Yunsoo Choi, Bernhard Rappenglueck, Julia Wellner, Robert Stewart, Honghai Zhang, Brandee Carlson, and Jinny Sisson

 Eight Industry and EAS Alumni Judges